Aylur/gnim/docs/gobject.md

 > [!TIP]
 >
-> To make the `connect` method aware of signals you can override it
+> To make the `connect` method aware of signals, you can override it.
 >
 > ```ts
 > interface MyObjSignals extends GObject.Object.SignalSignatures {